rgmining/rsd/docs/source/index.rst

 Graph model
 -------------
-We assumes review data are represented in a bipartite graph.
+We assume review data are represented in a bipartite graph.
 This bipartite graph has two kinds of nodes; reviewers and products.
 One reviewer node and one product node are connected if the reviewer posts a review to the product.